SolarPi/Solar-Pi/Docs/docs/solar-pi-apps.md

 ## Solar Pi Settings
 The Solar Pi Settings app allows you to change settings for your Solar Pi.
 These are settings that can't be changed from the default Raspbian installation, and are specific to the Solar Pi.
 When you have finished changing the settings, ensure that you click `Apply` and reboot.

-If you want to revert to default settings, click `Restore Defaults` and reboot.
+If you want to revert to default settings, click `Restore Defaults` and reboot if asked.

 ### Performance & Power
 ![perf-power](/img/perfpower.png)